 Covid 19 level 1 update.
 We are open for business but deliveries may still be delayed.
 If we have your plants in stock you can arrange a contactless pick up.
 Please inquire here.
 At this time we use Aramax couriers for our deliveries and during Covid Level 1 we will only dispatch any orders if the plants are strong enough to endure up to a one week transit, otherwsie we will hold them back until Aramax are able to deliver our plants safely.
 For more information about our different Covid 19 shipping levels click here.

 Please read our condtions of sale here.For more information on COVID 19 and how we are keeping safe please visit our COVID 19 Update page

-Fascicularia bicolor is a terrestrial Bromeliad from the cool coast of Chile.
-It forms a rosette of aloe-like leaves.
+Fascularia bicolor is a rare and unusual terrestrial Bromeliad from the cool coast of Chile.
+It forms a rosette of very tough aloe-like leaves.
 While the leaves do have spines, they are not very menacing, so it is safe to grow the plant near walkways.
-It produces many offsets over the years, eventually forming a large colony.
-You may separate the offsets if you wish.
-Around October, the central leaves of mature plants turn bright red and the flower cluster emerges.
-Each bloom in the cluster has 3 blue petals surrounding bright yellow anthers.
-It's a truly dazzling effect.
+In summer, the inner leaves turn bright red and a ball of electric blue and yellow flowers are formed at the centre of mature plants.
+One of my favourites and absolutely stunning when coloured.